 In 2013 Stephen was runner up in the ACF Chef of the Year competition for the Rochester chapter.
 In 2014 Stephen took top honors and was named the Rochester chapter ACF Chef of the Year.
 He also captained a team that received a bronze medal in an American Culinary Federation mystery basket competition and earned a second place finish in a national recipe contest for General Mills.

 Stephen and Deena are proud parents of two children Lyla and Abel, and a Black Labrador named Arlo.
 Stephen enjoys spending time with his family and can be found Sunday mornings making scratch pancakes with his kids.

-Michael W. Macri, CEC, is currently the Executive Chef of the award-winning Cobblestone Creek Country Club in Victor, New York.
-Prior to Cobblestone Creek Country Club, Chef Macri was Executive Chef for Brook-Lea Country Club in Gates, New York.
+Michael W. Macri, CEC, is currently the Executive Chef of The Genesee Valley Club.
+Prior to GVC Mike was the Executive Chef for Cobblestone Creek Country Club in Victor and Brook-Lea Country Club in Gates, New York.